 Minnie’s Wonderful Christmastime Fireworks Show

 Yes, we will have Christmas fireworks back!
-Disney’s After Hours Boo Bash will not have Halloween fireworks, and I was worried a Christmas After Hours event would suffer the same fate.
+Disney’s After Hours Boo Bash did not have Halloween fireworks, and I was worried a Christmas After Hours event would suffer the same fate.
 However, Disney has announced that Minnie’s Wonderful Christmastime Fireworks Show is returning for this event!